cityofaustin/Residential-Permitting/_content/residential-toolkit/building-near-a-tree.md

 ---

-The City of Austin is dedicated to preserving the natural resources that make Austin the beautiful city it is.
-The city protects large trees and their roots.
-When starting a new project, you must be conscious of any trees that may be affected by your work.&nbsp;
+The City of Austin preserves the natural resources that make Austin beautiful.
+To keep Austin gorgeous, the city protects large trees and their roots.
+Be conscious of any trees that could get damaged when you start working on a new project.

 ---